Dopplenum/Todo-with-Authentication/README.md

-# Todo-with-Authentication
+# Todo-with-Auth
-This is a todo with authentication
+This is a todo app which uses auth and is a protected authentication with jwt